radical-cybertools/radical.owms/docs/source/tutorial/part3.rst

 **At this point, please skim through that code (and comments!) to get an idea on the type of actions the execution strategy is comprised of.**

-There are two major aspects to designing an execution strategy: the setup and configuration of the TROY manager classes, to make them fit for purpose; and the order of calls on those manager classes, to express the actual strategy.
+There are two major aspects to designing an execution strategy: the setup and configuration of the RADICAL-OWMS manager classes, to make them fit for purpose; and the order of calls on those manager classes, to express the actual strategy.
 This tutorial section will shortly describe both aspects, but cannot target for complete coverage of the topic.
-The reader shoul, however, be able to make use of the TROY Library Reference and Plugin Documentation once completing this tutorial, for further guidelines and more in-depths information.
+The reader shoul, however, be able to make use of the RADICAL-OWMS Library Reference and Plugin Documentation once completing this tutorial, for further guidelines and more in-depths information.

-.. note:: Once an execution strategy is created, and it proves useful to you for repeated use, you may consider to put it into a **TROY strategy plugin**.
+.. note:: Once an execution strategy is created, and it proves useful to you for repeated use, you may consider to put it into a **RADICAL-OWMS strategy plugin**.
 That will make your application code simpler, and easier for others to use.

-The TROY Manager Classes
+The RADICAL-OWMS Manager Classes
 ================================

-TROY features three different manager classes:
+RADICAL-OWMS features three different manager classes:

-* :class:`troy.Planner`: the Planner performs the following actions, among
+* :class:`radical.owms.Planner`: the Planner performs the following actions, among
   others:

   * **expand the workload:** expansion plugins can be used to transform a